LNG – Banishment from paradise

 Humans – it seems – are not made for eternal bliss.

-I found the description given to this condition by agent Smith from the first part of the Matrix revealing.
+I found the description given of this condition by Agent Smith from the first part of the Matrix revealing.
 I won’t go into the intricacies of the Matrix here.
 If you have not seen it yet stop reading at once and throw yourself in front of a television.
 This is movie history.

 Back to the storyline.